alicehccn/thetako/README.md

-Game of Go on React and Typescript
+The Game of Go on React and Typescript

 ## Available Scripts